B1.2 Compare and order whole numbers up to and including 100 000, in various contexts.

 If students are asked to find similarities, differences, and connections between the numbers 12, 24, 25, 37, 50, 96, 106, and 120, they may point out:

-• that all these numbers except 106 and 120 have 2 digits, or that 24 and 25 have the same number of tens (a place value relationship);
+- that all these numbers except 106 and 120 have two digits, or that 24 and 25 have the same number of tens (a place value relationship);

 Order Relationships

-The ability to recognize order relationships is acquired by comparing numbers, placing them in ascending and descending order, counting backwards and analyzing the relative proximity of 2 numbers.
+The ability to recognize order relationships is acquired by comparing numbers, placing them in ascending and descending order, counting forward/up and backwards/down and analyzing the relative proximity of two numbers.

 In the junior grades, students are expected to recognize the order relationship between numbers by comparing them.
 They can describe the relationship by stating, for example, that 350 is smaller than 432.
-Here are some examples of strategies they can use to compare large numbers.
+Examples of strategies to compare large numbers are outlined on the chart below.

-These activities help students recognize that when counting up by 1s or by intervals, any named number is greater than those before it and less than those after it, while when counting down by 1s or intervals, any named number is less than those before it and greater than those after it.
-While these relationships may seem obvious to adults, students often get them wrong because they do not consider the concept of place values.
-For example, when asked what number precedes 300, many students tend to spontaneously answer 399 because their attention is focused on the two 0's; they know that a number ending with two 0's is always preceded by a number ending with two 9's, but they forget to take into account the groups of one hundred.
+These activities help students recognize that when counting up by 1s or by intervals, any named number is greater than those before it and less than those after it, whereas when counting down by 1s or intervals, any named number is less than those before it and greater than those after it.
+While these relationships may seem obvious to adults, students often get them wrong because they do not consider the concept of place value.
+For example, when asked what number precedes 300, many students tend to spontaneously answer 399 because their attention is focused on the two 0's; they know that a number ending with two 0's is always preceded by a number ending with two 9's, but they forget to take into account the regrouping by hundreds.
 In contrast, when the same problem is posed in context, students are more likely to give thoughtful answers.
 For example, in a situation where a student has 300 field hockey cards and loses one of them, the student will easily recognize that they now have 299 cards.

-Errors related to the concept of grouping are also common when rounding, where it is necessary to identify an interval.
+Errors related to the concept of grouping are also common when rounding, where it is necessary to identify a range.
 For example, some students will say that 12 497 is between 12 490 and 12 400 instead of 12 500.
-Using a homemade abacus or odometer (created with card stock and the template) helps students compare numbers, count in intervals, and discover changes related to grouping by tens, hundreds…
+Using a homemade abacus or odometer (created with card stock and the template shown below) helps students compare numbers, count in intervals, and discover changes related to grouping by tens, hundreds…

 This ability to be more specific when ordering numbers becomes important when students use numbers when problem solving, rounding, estimating and comparing.
 The following activity provides students the opportunity to demonstrate this skill.

-Draw a number line on the board to represent any interval (for example, 1 000 to 2 000).
+Draw a number line on the board to represent any range (for example, 1000 to 2000).
 Place some letters (for example, A, B, C, D) in this range as shown below.

 Ask a few students to come and locate some numbers on the line (for example, 1873, 1332, 1167).
 Then ask them to describe the order relationships that exist between the numbers and the letters.